Posted in Communication, Community Service

 All of this history illustrates the fraternal Delphic DNA can be traced back to 1833 via college literary societies even though the actual fraternity as we know it today was founded in 1871.

-Delphic_SealIn any event, I, as the historian of the Delphic Fraternity, have two years to put all my final research together into the 150th Anniversary commemoration of the Delphic Fraternity History e-Book.
+In any event, I, as the historian of the Delphic Fraternity, have two years to put all my final research together into the 150th Anniversary commemoration of the Delphic Fraternity History e-Book.

 Who knows what else can be uncovered before the next update?
-I am open to suggestions from other fraternity/sorority historians (and those just interested) on how to layout all this new fraternity history.
+I am open to suggestions from other fraternity/sorority historians (and those just interested) on how to lay out all this new fraternity history.

 Feel free to contact me with any feedback you think may be helpful.
 Since I am mentioning other organizations in this blog post, please also free feel to message me with any historical corrections or clarifications.